iifrp/iifrp.github.io/_rfc/RFC-5.md

 As such no strict, top-down classification system can be decided upon without necessarily introducing ambiguity and opportunities for abuse.
 Instead, this document proposes a "socratic method" of taxonomic categorization for classifying food.

 This socratic categorization method uses the principle, originally borrowed from computer science, known as Duck Typing.
-Such a system, by design, does not seek to know for certainty what classification&mdash;or type&mdash;a given foodstuff is.
+Such a system, by design, does not seek to know for certainty what classification&mdash;or type&mdash;a given FOODSTUFF is.
 To know such a thing seems tantamount to possessing omnipotence over the final state of all food in all time.

 Instead of asking, what a thing *is*, the socratic (Duck Typed) method asks, what a thing is *like*.
 In using this method, the CLASSIFIER attempts to explain a given food and its relation to the domains, kingdoms, etc given by the taxonomy.
 In a way, this method seeks to approximate a given food and explain not its nature, but its relation to the pseudo-platonic definitions given above.
 The CLASSIFIER does not assign these classifications; they simply discover them.